What follows is a partial list of states in which legislation related to "academic bills of rights" was introduced.

 Maine LD 1194 (.pdf) sought to creates an Academic Bill of Rights that ensures an academic environment for both students and faculty members that allows freedom of political viewpoint, expression and instruction.
 On May 20, 2005, the Senate adopted the Majority Committee report: "Ought not to pass".

-A bill introduced on February 10, 2005 in the Maryland legislature was broader than most previously introduced examples.
+Maryland House Bill 964, introduced on February 10, 2005 in the Maryland legislature, was broader than most previously introduced examples.
 The Committee on Appropriations reported unfavorably on March 28, and the bill failed when the legislature adjourned.

 HB 1234 (.pdf) would apply only to public institutions.
 A hearing was held January 18, 2006.
 Was sent to the joint education committee in April 2006, but no further action has been taken.